net-compute/netcl-paper-artifact/README.md

 --------------------
 This repository contains artifacts to reproduce the experiments of the paper:

-> NetCL: A Unified Programming Framework for In-Network Computing, Supercomputing'24
+> NetCL: A Unified Programming Framework for In-Network Computing - Supercomputing 2024

 ## Usage